voyeg3r/dotfaster/vim/wiki/dicasvim.md

 This is item E
 ```

-# spliting funtions into separated files
+# splitting functions into separated files

 The selections starts with